foone/electranoid_passwords/README.md

 Dashes are not important to either the decoder or the game, you can happily leave them off.

-# License

-The game itself is by Pixel Painters Corp, I claim no copyright to it.

-All the code here is by Foone Turing.

-It's licensed under the terms of the GPL, version 3. (and you don't have to agree to it!)

 # Level codes:

 You can use --level-list to generate a list of passwords for all levels.